heutelbeck/sapl-demos/sapl-demo-permissionevaluator/README.md

 1. The CrudRepository `RelationRepo` has not  been provided as bean at the time if  we want to access it via the Function Library.
     Therefore we use _lazy initialization_ to load it.
     On the other  hand the [ApplicationContextProvider](https://github.com/heutelbeck/sapl-demos/blob/master/sapl-demo-shared/src/main/java/io/sapl/demo/shared/pip/ApplicationContextProvider.java)
-    has to be loaded as  bean in submodule `sapl-demo-permeval` as you can see in [SecurityConfig](https://github.com/heutelbeck/sapl-demos/blob/master/sapl-demo-permissionevaluator/src/main/java/io/sapl/peembedded/config/SecurityConfig.java) :
+    has to be loaded as  bean in this sub-project as you can see in [SecurityConfig](https://github.com/heutelbeck/sapl-demos/blob/master/sapl-demo-permissionevaluator/src/main/java/io/sapl/peembedded/config/SecurityConfig.java) :

         @Bean